Mikaela/shell-things/etc/systemd/resolved.conf.d/README.md

 ### Files explained

-* everywhere.conf - configuration that doesn't affect DNS servers, attempts to use DNSSEC and DoT and if it fails, doesn't care and uses insecure configuration.
+* 00-everywhere.conf - configuration that doesn't affect DNS servers, attempts to use DNSSEC and DoT and if it fails, doesn't care and uses insecure configuration.
 * quad9-compat.conf - non-tech person config for Quad9, same as above except